 What is sales tax?

-What is sales tax nexus?
+What is the sales tax nexus?

 Calculating and collecting sales tax.

-A simple math formula is all that is needed to calculate the total sales price for your taxable goods and services.
+A simple math formula is needed to calculate the total sales price for your taxable goods and services.
 Just add the sales price together with the sales tax.
 For example, a men’s t-shirt that costs $15.00 is selling in a state that has a 6.5% sales tax rate.
 The tax is .98 cents, so the total price that customers will pay for one men’s t-shirt is $15.98 ($15.00 + .98 cents).

 Adding sales tax to your POS system.